RourkeV/PRG282-Project/README.md

 Flexibility: Gabriel Switched from using TabControl to UserControl for better flexibility.
 Functionality: Rourke Added functionality to Add Student form.
 Merging: Rourke merged branch testing-merge into adding-student-branch, and Merged pull request #4 from RourkeV/adding-student-branch.
+Error Handling: Gabriel fixed an issue where the code was giving errors from an add on.

 ## Contributing
 Pull requests are welcome.
 For major changes please open an issue first to discuss changes.